robertbyers1111/portfolio-2024/README.md

 # Robert Byers
 ### Python, Test Automation, SDET
 - Linkedin: https://www.linkedin.com/in/bobbyers2018/

 - Github: https://github.com/robertbyers1111/portfolio-2024.git
 ---
 ### speedtest

 A Python project to assist in identifying weak signals in different rooms of a house.
 A timeseries data set is maintained in JSON format.
 Ookla's speedtest CLI utility is spawned, with results appended to the JSON file.
-The data is then plotted as a timeseries (bandwidth and total throughput, both upload and download) using matplotlib.
+The data is then plotted as a timeseries (bandwidth and total throughput, both upload and download) using both matplotlib and plotly.

 Features of note
 - Nested JSON modeling with Pydantic
 - Python subprocess creation
 - matplotlib plotting with text annotations
+- plotly interactive plots

 ---

 ### notes app

 A multi-user note-taking app written in Python with an interactive interface and persistent database.